ekapolc/nlp_course/HW0/README.md

 # HW0 Hello GCloud #

+## Note: GCloud have recently changed their policy regarding GPUs (around Feb 2018).
+Any request for GPU quota will require a payment of 35 USD. ##

 Setup a GCloud account by following the instructions in [GCloud setup](../gcloud/README.md)

 Once you finish, try running a simple neural network on MNIST